 Getting out and active on the water is a great way to enjoy and experience the National Park.
-With the warm weather we’ve been experiencing recently, more and more people are taking to the water and for some people it may be the first time they have ever swam or paddled in open water.
+During the warm summer months, more and more people are taking to the water and for some people it may be the first time they have ever swam or paddled in open water.

 But whether you are an experienced open water swimmer or just fancy dipping your toes in to cool off; it’s essential that you’re well prepared before getting in the water.

 - Remember that the loch can be busy and although you may be able to see boaters, they may not be able to see you!
 Wear a bright swim cap and tow a bright float so you are more obvious to other loch users.

 - Swimming alone in busy areas can be dangerous.
 Look for quieter areas of the loch.

 - The weather might be hot but the water is still very cold and shock can set in quickly and rapidly lead to hypothermia.
 We strongly recommend you wear a wetsuit to keep you warmer and more buoyant.
 The water can be cold even on a hot day.
 Enter slowly so you have time to get used to it.

 - Don’t swim alone – swim with at least one other person.